Tooth Extraction

 After the Removal

-The key focus after a tooth extraction is to maintain cleanliness and prevent infection.
-Right after the procedure, your dentist may ask you to gently bite down on sterile gauze for 30 to 45 minutes to control bleeding as clotting occurs.
-Your dentist will give you detailed aftercare instructions, advising against smoking, vigorous rinsing, or cleaning the adjacent teeth for the first 24 hours.
+After pullying your tooth, Dr. Affleck t may ask you to gently bite down on sterile gauze for 30 to 45 minutes to control bleeding as clotting occurs.
+He will give you detailed aftercare instructions, advise against smoking, recommend vigorous rinsing and cleaning of the adjacent teeth for the first 24 hours.

 Whether you're a tooth extraction pro or a newbie, following your dentist's advice diligently before and after the procedure is crucial for a successful and uncomplicated recovery.
 Tooth extraction opens the door to something better, contributing to a healthy and confident smile.